-People generally turn to pain treatment centers when they have run out of other options.
-These facilities can help individuals living with chronic pain to improve both their physical and mental coping skills.
+Many people generally turn to pain treatment centers when they have run out of other options to control chronic pain.
+These facilities can help these individuals improve their physical and mental coping skills.
 The programs focus on managing the following:

 - Pain behavior—actions that worsen the quality of life, such as limping, moaning, moving slowly, or using a cane

 - Self perception—perceiving oneself as impaired or having a disability

 - Pain perception—a discrepancy between how much pain a person feels and how much his or her condition typically produces

 - Mental health problems—depression, anxiety, drug or alcohol dependence (some studies have found that approximately 25 percent of chronic pain sufferers become dependent on pain-control medication), and impaired memory or concentration.